stackrox/operator-index/README.md

 ## Getting built images for specific commit

-Run `./scripts/get-built-images.sh <COMMIT>` to fetch built operator catalog images for the provided COMMIT for each supported OCP version.
+Run `./scripts/get-built-images.sh [COMMIT]` to fetch built operator catalog images for the provided `COMMIT` for each supported OCP version.
-*Note:* The script uses current branch commit if no COMMIT argument provided.
+*Note:* The script uses current branch commit if no `COMMIT` argument provided.

 ## Monitoring Release

-Run `./scripts/monitor-release.sh <COMMIT>` to see the current status for the releases associated with the provided COMMIT.
+Run `./scripts/monitor-release.sh [COMMIT]` to see the current status for the releases associated with the provided `COMMIT`.
-*Note:* The script uses current branch commit if no COMMIT argument provided
+*Note:* The script uses current branch commit if no `COMMIT` argument provided.

 ## Catalog formats